-I am the liaison for the Sociology and Psychology Departments, and I consult and collaborate with qualitative researchers campus-wide.
+I am the liaison for the Sociology and Psychology Departments, and I consult and collaborate with qualitative researchers campus-wide (see my topic guide on qualitative research).

 To further social science research and teaching, I select and acquire scholarly publications (print and digital), special collections and archival materials, and quantitative, qualitative and geo-spatial data.
 I design workshops on the use of mapping and data analysis software in qualitative studies, and I provide research and reference services.